Financial support for employers

 When to claim

-You can claim before the reservist leaves, but you won’t get a payment until they’ve started service.
-You can’t claim later than 4 weeks after the last day of their service.
+You can claim before the reservist leaves, but you will not get a payment until they’ve started service.
+You cannot claim later than 4 weeks after the last day of their service.

-You can claim for costs as they arise - you don’t have to claim for them all at once.
+You can claim for costs as they arise - you do not have to claim for them all at once.

 Costs for training should be claimed within 8 weeks of the end of the training.